 Why we picked the Brother HL-L8360CDW:

 If you need to take your Brother printer to the next level, the HL-L8360CDW is a fantastic upgrade.
-At 48 pounds, though, the Brother HL-L8360CDW is no lightweight.
 It’s for business offices only, boasting impressive print speeds (33 pages per minute) and high-capacity toner cartridges that can last for 4,500 prints.
+It’s no lightweight either at 48 pounds.

 Who it’s for: Anyone who needs to print or copy photos and graphics quickly.